 - IATA drives industry changes in baggage through different projects and programs.
 The Baggage Group focuses on developing and maintaining standards for the handling of baggage and baggage messaging.

-The One ID project seeks to introduce a friction-free and passenger-centric process that allows an individual to streamline his/her journey with a document-free process based on identity management and biometric recognition.
+The One ID solution seeks to introduce a friction-free and passenger-centric process that allows an individual to streamline their journey with a paper-free and contactless process based on identity management and biometric recognition.
 Passengers will be able to identify themselves at each airport touchpoint through a simple biometric recognition.
-The objective is to achieve a truly interoperable system coordination between airports, airlines and governments.

 The concept of Travel Communication introduces the possibility to personalize the passengers' travel experience by enabling multiple industry stakeholders to communicate with them across all touch points of their journey with up-to-date and accurate information that is provided through a trusted source.